 Q - Can I choose which parent can pick up my child?

-Answer - Yes, once you are registered, you go to settings and select parents you allow to pick up your child.
-We recommend you make your selections as large as possible, so that you have access to a large pool of parents to help you.
+Answer - Currently no, but it is considered for Ver.
+2. We recommend you make your selections as large as possible, so that you have access to a large pool of parents to help you.

 Q - I have an Android phone.
 Will the app work for my phone?

 Answer - Yes, the app will be available for both platforms; iOS (Apple phones) and Android (i.e. Samsung phones).

 Answer - Village Points are currency in the Task-ki community for a childcare facility your child attends.
 For child pick-up services, you will earn Village Points based on the actual time spent to help.
 One-minute equals one point.
 When you check in with the childcare facility to pick up a child, the clock starts running and it ends when you meet up with the child’s parent to transfer the child.
 If this takes 15 minutes, then 15 points will be awarded.
 For other services offered by parents, parents who provide services will communicate the amount of points that they would like to receive, which can be negotiated but have to be agreed upon by both parties before the services are rendered.
 Please see the village points guideline here.

 Q – Can Village Points be redeemable in cash?

 Answer – No. In the Task-K I Village, actual money cannot be used.
 All parents are created equal in the Village regardless of the ability of a parent to be able to afford services.
 This is a place of collaboration.
 You help others, and other will help in return.